LouiseDantas/london-food-delivery/README.md

 # Future and Next Steps

 Data: get average meal ticket.
-Example: via TheFork - either scrapping or unnoficial api
+Example: via TheFork - either scrapping or unnoficial api. statista, nielsen, restaurant.org. google

 Package: add more methods on get_data in order to be able to retrieve information about restaurants in other countries.